 Choose Durable Toys

-Choosing toys that last through one child's baby and toddlerhood is sustainable in a sense, especially if it endures multiple children's early development.
-Durable toys are typically well-made with an intelligent design and high-quality material.
+Choosing toys that last through one child's babyhood and toddlerhood is sustainable in a sense, especially if they endure multiple children's early development.
+Durable toys are typically well-made, with intelligent design and high-quality materials.

 No, your baby is not likely to chomp through a dog toy, but he probably won't bite through a silicone or natural rubber toy actually designed for human babies, either.
-It's best to go with a durable baby toy!
+It's best to go with a durable baby toy created to engage those crucial foundational human skills!

 Look for Versatility

-One way your baby toy choices can be more sustainable is by opting for baby toys that have numerous uses or can grow with your child.
-Again, this has a higher cost upfront but less in the long run if your child continues playing with the same toys well into toddlerhood.
+One way your baby's toy choices can be more sustainable is by opting for toys with multiple uses or that grow with your child.
+Again, this has a higher upfront cost but lower long-term costs if your child continues playing with the same toys well into toddlerhood.

-Functional versatility is essential to clutter-free living and a key tenant behind our product designs here at Moonkie.
-By creating durable, high-quality silicone baby toys and products that grow with little ones, we serve families from babyhood through toddlerhood and beyond to keep our products out of landfills!
+Functional versatility is essential to clutter-free living and a key tenet behind our product designs here at Moonkie.
+By creating durable, high-quality silicone baby toys and products that grow with little ones, we serve families from babyhood through toddlerhood and beyond, keeping our products out of landfills!

 Shop Secondhand

-You may also ask friends and family members with kids older than your own if they would be willing to pass outgrown toys down to your family.
+You may also ask friends and family members with kids older than yours if they would be willing to pass down their outgrown toys to your family.
 Many parents would likely be happy to declutter their home by letting go of baby toys.

 For more on buying classic baby toy designs and vintage toys, check out this article: Are Classic Baby Toys Good for Babies?